G3AN: Disentangling Appearance and Motion for Video Generation: Experiments

 \textbf{Latent representation manipulation.} While there is currently no general method for quantifying the degree of learnt disentanglement \cite{higgins2017beta}, we proceed to illustrate the ability of our model to learn latent representations by manipulating each dimension in the appearance representation.
-We show that by changing \textit{dimensions} of the \textit{appearance representation}, we are able to cause a modification of specific appearance factors, see Figure \ref{fig:manipulate_appearance}.
+We show that by changing \textit{values} of different dimensions in the \textit{appearance representation}, we are able to cause a modification of specific appearance factors, see Figure \ref{fig:manipulate_appearance}.
 Interestingly such factors can be related to semantics, \eg facial view point in Figure \ref{subfig:uva_dimesnion3}, mustache in Figure \ref{subfig:mug_dimension2}, and color of pants in Figure \ref{subfig:uva_dimension4}.
-We note that motion is not affected by altering the appearance-dimensions.
-Similarly, when altering \textit{dimensions} in the \textit{motion representation}, we observe that factors such as starting position, motion intensity and moving trajectory are being affected, see Figure \ref{fig:manipulate_motion}.
+We note that motion is not affected by altering the appearance representation.
+Similarly, when altering \textit{values} of different dimensions in the \textit{motion representation}, we observe that factors such as starting position, motion intensity and moving trajectory are being affected, see Figure \ref{fig:manipulate_motion}.
 Such observations show that our method learns to interpolate between different data points in motion- and appearance-latent spaces, respectively.

 \textbf{Addition of appearance representations.} We here \textit{add} appearance vectors, aiming to analyze the resulting latent representations.
 Towards this, we generate two videos $V_a$ and $V_b$ by randomly sampling two sets of noises, ($z_{a_0}$, $z_{m_0}$) and ($z_{a_1}$, $z_{m_1}$).
 Next, we add $z_{a_0}$ and $z_{a_1}$, obtaining a new appearance $z_{a_2}$.
 When combining ($z_{a_2}$, $z_{m_0}$) and ($z_{a_2}$, $z_{m_1}$), we observe in the two new resulting videos a \textit{summary appearance} pertaining to $z_{a_0}$ and $z_{a_1}$, with identical motion as $z_{m_0}$ and $z_{m_1}$, see Figure \ref{fig:vector_appearance}.